 For formulated products, a company knows or discloses:

-- 100% of the intentionally added substances by mass, including allergens.
+- 100% of the intentionally added substances by mass.
 Note – generic terms, such as those to describe fragrance ingredients, are not acceptable, and industry naming standards, as defined below, must be used; and

 - any known impurities that are both CHCs and present at 100 parts per million (ppm) or higher in the formulation.